ProjectIgnis/LORE/README.md

 "Ningirsu", seen as the most powerful by the "Mekk-Knights", and "Auram", who exceeds "Ningirsu" with his growing momentum, continue to battle.
 At this moment, a huge explosion happens in the ruins.
 The "World Chalice" releases even greater power than when it was activated, and in the next instant, "she" shows herself.
-Though her appearance is the same, the evil miasma emanating from her body signals that she was no longer "Ib".
+Though her appearance is the same, the evil miasma emanating from her body signals that she is no longer "Ib".
 A creepy smile crawls across her face as she announces that she is "Lee", and this body is now also hers.
 Quickly, "Iblee" releases shockwaves, forcibly revoking the "World Chalice" powers granted to "Auram" and company, wanting to take their lives.
 Unexpectedly, the "Mekk-Knights" stand in her way.